tigerfarm/arduino/Altair101/README.md

 I will use the [Altair 8800 online simulator](https://s2js.com/altair/sim.html) ([homepage](https://s2js.com/altair/))
 to compare my Altair clone with the original functionality.

+I don't intend to implement full Altair 8800 functionality.
+For example, my machine will not run Basic, nor will it run CPM.
+I just want a computer that looks and feels like the limited edition that was available in 1975.
+Just the computer that did not have any interfaces.
+The version that cost $621.
+If I had work all summer during my high school years, I could have bought one.
+But I did not buy one because, without the other parts, the utility of it was extremely limited.
+See the original [price list](https://altairclone.com/ordering.htm), see parts costs.

 #### Altair 8800 Front Panel

 [<img width="600px"  src="Altair8800frontPanel15x6.jpg"/>](https://s2js.com/altair/sim.html)